eHtmlu/advanced-settings/readme.txt

 This plugin offers settings that you might expect to find in the WordPress core.

-💚 This plugin is currently being extensively revised.
-So there will be changes and many more settings will be added too, but the most important thing is that it remains high performing, lightweight and backwards compatible.
-If you have any questions or wishes, just get in touch via [X](https://x.com/messages/compose?recipient_id=315358901) or simply create a topic on the [plugin support page](https://wordpress.org/support/plugin/advanced-settings/#new-topic-0).
+💚 This plugin is currently being extensively revised, but it remains high performing, lightweight and largely backwards compatible.
+If you have any questions or wishes, just get in touch, for example by creating a topic on the [plugin support page](https://wordpress.org/support/plugin/advanced-settings/#new-topic-0).

 = New Features =